Mass. officials issue warning ahead of snowstorm that could dump up to 10 inches

 BOSTON (AP/WHDH) — Massachusetts transportation officials are warning of hazardous travel conditions because of an impending winter storm, with nearly a foot of snow possible in the northern part of the state.

+Sunday is expected to be the busiest travel day ever for the United State airline industry.
+Forecasters from ‘Airlines from America’ say 3.1 million people plan to fly, but with the storm ahead many flights are getting delayed and canceled.

-A winter storm warning has been issued for areas north and west of Interstate 495.
-A winter storm watch has been issued for Boston, Merrimack Valley and Southern Worcester County.
-The alert will go into effect Sunday and is expected to last into Tuesday, according to 7NEWS meteorologist Jackie Layer.
+7NEWS meteorologist Chris Lambert says a winter storm warning has been issued for areas north and west of Boston along Interstate 95, through Interstate 495, parts of the Merrimack Valley and into Southern New Hampshire.
+A winter weather advisory has been issued for Boston Southern Worcester County.
+Near the south coast of Massachusetts, including the Cape and Islands, there are no watches warning or advisories but the storm will start off as a mix of snow and sleet and then quickly transitioning into rain.
+The weather alerts will go into effect Sunday and is expected to last into Tuesday.

 The Massachusetts Department of Transportation is advising the public that by midday Sunday there will be a mix of heavy snow, freezing rain and strong wind gusts in Western Massachusetts which will arrive in the greater Boston area by 5 p.m.

-During the storm, snow fall rates will be 1-2 inches per hour in many areas.
-7NEWS meteorologist Jeremy Reiner said the Metro Boston area should see between 2 and 5 inches of snow during the course of the storm, with 5 to 10 inches forecast for the Worcester and Merrimack areas
+During the storm, snowfall rates will be 1-2 inches per hour in many areas.
+The Metro Boston area should see between 2 and 5 inches of snow during the course of the storm, with 5 to 10 inches forecast for the Worcester and Merrimack areas.
+Northwestern Massachusetts could see up to a foot or more of snow.

 MassDOT Highway Administrator Jonathan Gulliver is advising anyone who has to travel, to leave as early as possible Sunday morning.